CliffordEdewor/Snort-IDS-Threat-Detection/README.md

 - Ubuntu 20.04 LTS was installed and configured as the IDS host.
 - Snort 2.9.20 was compiled and installed with required dependencies.
 - Custom detection rules were created and tuned.
-- Snort was configured to generate real-time alerts and logs.
+- Snort was configured to generate real-time alerts and structured logs for threat detection and post-incident analysis.

 Detailed installation steps are available in